 \section{Conclusion}

 Classical two-sample permutation tests for the sharp null hypothesis of equal distributions are easy to implement and have exact size in finite samples.
 However, for testing equality of parameters that summarize distributions, classical permutation tests fail to control size.
 To fix this problem, we propose robust permutation tests based on studentized test statistics.
 Our framework is general enough to cover both parametric and nonparametric models with two samples or one sample split into two subsamples.
 We also propose confidence sets with correct asymptotic coverage that have exact coverage in finite samples if population distributions are the same up to a class of transformations.
-A simulation study finds good size control and power curves for our permutation test in finite samples, which outperforms the conventional $t$-test and other resampling methods.
-Moreover, we illustrate our permutation test through two empirical examples and show that its computation time is feasible and compares favorably to the bootstrap.
+In a simulation study, our permutation test has good size control and power curves in finite samples, outperforming the conventional $t$-test and other resampling methods.
+Finally, we illustrate our permutation test with two empirical examples and show that its computation time is feasible, comparing favorably to the bootstrap.